vinaya » pli-tv-pvr » Parivāra

 vatthuto vā ñattito vā anussāvanato vā sīmato vā parisato vā.

-in respect of subject, motion, announcement, monastery zone, or gathering.
+with respect to object, motion, announcement, monastery zone, or gathering.

 Kathaṁ vatthuto kammāni vipajjanti?

-How do legal procedures fail in respect of subject?
+How do legal procedures fail with respect to object?

 Paṇḍakaṁ upasampādeti, vatthuvipannaṁ adhammakammaṁ.